-Students at The Academy of Talented Scholars produced a series of documentary videos collaboratively scripted across 3 classes that shares their perspectives on their school.
-The grade-wide collaborative project began at their end of their 4th grade year, and continued into their 5th.
+Students at The Academy of Talented Scholars produced a series of documentary videos collaboratively scripted across 3 classes that share their perspectives on their school.
+The grade-wide collaborative project began at the end of their 4th-grade year and continued into their 5th.

 The Scripts for these films start as personal essay responses to various prompts with a thesis, 3 supporting opinions, and a conclusion.